The Best AI to Use In July 2026

 Included in Copilot

-Runner-up and alternatives: Nano Banana Pro is the runner-up overall and the leader for photoreal work; Reve 2.0 is the new runner-up for layout and typography; Midjourney v8 is the niche pick for art-direction-heavy use.
+Runner-up and alternatives: Nano Banana Pro is the runner-up overall and the leader for photoreal work; Reve 2.0 is the runner-up for layout and typography; Midjourney v8 is the niche pick for art-direction-heavy use.
 Grok Imagine is the only major model that allows Spicy Mode adult content.

 Best AI for Video